eringrand/eringrand.github.io/_posts/2017-05-02-lizziebennet_textmining.md

 ------------------

 I've chosen to use the Bing lexicon (because of Bing Lee, get it?).
-In Tidydata sentiment analysis is easy because you just join the lexicon against your tokenzied words.
+In Tidydata, sentiment analysis is easy because you just join the lexicon against your tokenzied words.

 ```r